elsewhencode/project-guidelines/README.md

 * Use [this .gitignore file](./.gitignore).

     _why:_
     > It already has a list of system files that should not be sent with your code into remote repository.
-In addition, it excludes setting folders and files for mostly used editoes, as well as most common dependency folders.
+In addition, it excludes setting folders and files for mostly used editors, as well as most common dependency folders.

 * Protect your `develop` and `master` branch .